Cozy loaf alert: Apple Spice Cake is made with apple butter, warm spice, and a drizzle of vanilla glaze. Simple to whip up and stays moist for days!

 Instructions

-- Add the dry ingredients to the wet ingredients alternately with the yogurt, beginning and ending with the dry.
+- Add the dry ingredients to the wet ingredients.
 Mix just until combined, don't over beat.

-- Spread the dough into a 9x5 loaf pan (spray lightly with cooking spray and/or line with parchment paper for easy removal) and bake for about 55 minutes, or until a toothpick inserted in the center comes out without wet batter clinging to it.
+- Spread the dough into a 9×5 loaf pan and bake for about 55-65 minutes, or until a toothpick inserted in the center comes out without wet batter clinging to it.

 - Cool on a rack while you make the glaze.

-- To make the glaze, mix the confectioner's sugar with enough cider (or milk) to form a spreadable glaze.
-Stir in the nutmeg to taste.
+- To make the glaze, whisk the confectioner's sugar with the milk and vanilla extract to form a spreadable glaze.

 - Spread the glaze on the warm cake.